P5vc/fetch-apply/README.md

 ## Base Structure

-In order for Fetch Apply to understand your server configuration, you must start with (and maintain) this standard structure:
+In order for Fetch Apply to understand your system configuration, you must start with (and maintain) this standard structure:

 ```
 .